cdklabs/cdk-pipelines-github/README.md

 > `wave.addStageWithGitHubOptions()` then you should call `pipeline.addGitHubWave()` instead, or you can
 > use `GitHubStage`s to carry the GitHub properties.

-When deploying to multiple accounts or otherwise deploying mostly-unrelated stacks, using waves can be a hug win.
+When deploying to multiple accounts or otherwise deploying mostly-unrelated stacks, using waves can be a huge win.

 Here's a realatively large (but real) example, **without** a wave: